utk-eecs-crumpton-tas/cs102-handbook/docs/grading/about-grading.md

 ### Non-Const Global Variables

 :::note
-The `const` keywrod in C++ is the equivalent of `final` in Java.
+The `const` keyword in C++ is the equivalent of `final` in Java.
 It means that the variable cannot be changed.
 :::

 Minus 1 per non-const global variable up to 3.
 Global variables are variables that are declared outside of any function.
 They are accessible from anywhere in your program.
 Non-const global variables are generally considered a bad practice, and you should avoid using them.
 It may not seem like a big deal now, but as your programs grow in size and complexity, global variables can lead to a lot of difficult-to-find bugs.
 If you do use a global variable, it should be declared as `const`.